jcraigk/blog/_posts/2023-08-18-midjourneying-0.md

 Here are a few images created by prompting [Midjourney v5.2](https://www.midjourney.com/).
 Most of these were the result of the following process:

-1. Enter a prompt and try variations on one or two of the resulting images
+1. Enter a simple (5-15 word) prompt
+2. Try variations on one or two of the resulting images recursively for a few steps
-2. Refine the prompt by adding or removing specifications
+3. Refine the prompt by adding or removing specifications
-3. Try different styles (e.g. pencil, photo, etc)
+4. Try different styles (e.g. pencil, photo, etc)
-4. Select the best image to upscale from the generated set
+5. Select the best image to upscale from the generated set

 Settings: Medium stylization / High variation